5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

 ---

-## 11. Where this fits in TrustID VPAT
+## 11. Where this fits in OpenVPT

-- Core VPAT defines token and assurance mechanics.
+- OpenVPT Core defines token and assurance mechanics.
-- **VPAT Minor** is a constrained profile focused on minors, where privacy dominates.
+- **OpenVPT Minor** is a constrained profile focused on minors, where privacy dominates.
-- Additional profiles may exist (e.g., adult accounts with recovery).
+- Additional profiles may exist (e.g., adult profiles with recovery).

 ---

 ## 12. One‑sentence summary

-**VPAT Minor Standard enables platforms to enforce age gates without creating child identities or tracking children across the internet.**
+**OpenVPT Minor Standard enables platforms to enforce age gates without creating child identities or tracking children across the internet.**